 What is dental and oral problems?

 Dental and oral problems may affect your overall health.
 Ignoring dental and oral problems can make it difficult to eat, talk, chew, or swallow.
-Fortunately, with good care, you and your doctor can lower the risk of these side effects and manage them if they do happen.
+Fortunately, with good care, you can lower the risk of these side effects and manage them if they do happen.
 Many cancer treatments have side effects that damage patient’s mouth, teeth, and salivary glands.

 How bad are my dental and oral problems?

-How to manage mild dental and oral problems?
+How to manage dental and oral problems?

 - Gently brush your teeth 2 times a day and floss regularly.
 Use a child-size, soft toothbrush if your regular brush is too bulky or uncomfortable.